The Wolverines (rock band): About

 The Wolverines started in Tamworth in 1994 and said the inspiration for their name was an encyclopaedia's description of a wolverine as "a short- snouted, blunt-headed, long- haired, heavy-set, nocturnal, eat- anything, almost-extinct animal viewed by some people as a pest."

 Some of their songs have crass and sexual lyrics while others are heartfelt tributes.
-One of their hit songs, "65 Roses" written by Lee J. Collier, tells the story of a small boy who could not pronounce Cystic Fibrosis, the condition which afflicted his sister.
-The original version of the song is a 3/4 country waltz format, The Wolverines changed the song into a 4/4 country rock version to suit the band's style.
-Lee J. Collier has 100% copyright on both versions.
-The Wolverines recorded their version of Lee J. Collier's song to raise awareness and research funds for CF with a percentage of all sales being donated to the association.
+One of their hit songs, "65 Roses" written by Lee J. Collier, tells the story of a boy who could not pronounce "cystic fibrosis" - the condition which afflicted his sister.
+The Wolverines changed the original 3/4 country waltz song into 4/4 country rock.
+The single was released to raise awareness of the condition and fundraise for Cystic Fibrosis Australia.

-They performed at shows and festivals throughout Australia and the world, including 40,000 at the Gympie Muster, 10,000 kids at Tamworth Kids Charity Concert, participated in the Australian April Middle East Tour de Force in 2007 and 2008 and played for American Marines in Okinawa, Japan.
+They have performed at shows and festivals throughout Australia and the world, including 40,000 at the Gympie Muster, 10,000 kids at Tamworth Kids Charity Concert, participated in the Australian April Middle East Tour de Force in 2007 and 2008 and played for American Marines in Okinawa, Japan.